 I am a post-doctoral researcher at the Chair of International Relations and International Political Economy at the University of Zurich.

 I received my PhD in Government from Georgetown University in 2017, having previously studied political science at Northwestern University (B.A.), and Sciences Po and Fudan University (M.A.).
-My research explores the performance of and dynamics within international organisations and institutions, especially in financial and environmental regimes.
+My research explores the performance of and dynamics within international organisations and institutions, especially in financial regimes.
 In my dissertation I examined the limits of hegemonic coercion by analysing offshore financial center resistance strategies with respect to the new international tax and transparency regime.
-My current book project explores state resistance dynamics in domains as varied as protection of endangered species and the prosecution of crimes against humanity.
+I explore related issues further in some of my current projects, which deal with multinational corporations and taxation, the history of offshore finance, and international corruption.